 • Varsol

-• Commercial, Industrial & Institutional Hazardous Waste- certified haulers listed below.
+• Commercial, Industrial & Institutional Hazardous Waste-certified haulers listed below.

 • Bio-medical or pharmaceutical - drop off expired medications, used sharps and lancets at your local pharmacy.

-• PCBs, Radioactive Substances or Explosives - Contact the RCMP to arrange disposal of ammunition, fireworks, flares or fireworks call (902) 527-5555.
+• Contact the RCMP to arrange disposal of ammunition, fireworks, flares call (902) 634-8674.

 • Unidentified HHW - all wastes must be identified.